paulduchesne/bookshelf/README.md

-# bookshelf
+# Bookshelf
-Books on my bookshelves, linked to Wikidata.
+Books on my bookshelf, linked to Wikidata.